-Welcome to the 2019-20 academic year of training!
+Welcome to the 2020-21 academic year of training!
 The Graduate Medical Office supports and provides oversight to all its ACGME-accredited residency and fellowship programs.
 As the Designated Institutional Office (DIO), I am committed to ensuring that our residents and fellows receive quality educational experiences and the necessary resources to successfully complete residency training.

-MSM GME provides a very competitive fringe benefit package to residents.
-Our resident stipend amounts rank over the 75th percentile nationally and includes excellent health coverage.
+MSM GME provides a very competitive fringe benefits package to residents.
+Our resident stipend amounts rank above the 75th percentile nationally, and the benefits package includes excellent health coverage.
 Our programs provide vacation and sick leave benefits that are generous compared to other national training programs.

-Resources provided and paid by all Morehouse School of Medicine residency/fellowship programs include:
+All Morehouse School of Medicine residency/fellowship programs provide and pay for the following resources:

 - Board review preparation for seniors

-- Book allowance each year
+- Yearly book allowance

 - iPads or laptops for all new residents/fellows

+- iPhones

 - Life support certification and recertification

-- Marketing collateral-t-shirts, lunchboxes, coffee cups, speakers, etc.
+- Marketing collateral-t-shirts, lunchboxes, coffee cups, etc.

-- New paging system
+- Paging system

 - Resident/fellow travel to conferences

-- State temporary medical licenses
+- Temporary state medical licenses

 - White lab coats

-I enjoy teaching and interacting with residents and strive to obtain resident input and feedback on improving our institution and programs.
+As a life-long teacher, I enjoy interacting with residents and, in that interaction, strive to acquire resident input and feedback on improving our institution and programs.
 My expectations for MSM GME residents/fellows are that you:

-- Dedicate yourself and your hard work to learn and provide top quality care to our patients; - Contribute to and be part of solutions to improve and innovate our institution; and - Advocate for the community.
+- Dedicate yourself and your hard work to learning and providing top quality care to our patients; - Contribute to and be part of solutions to improve and innovate our institution; and - Advocate for the community.